US Civics Guide and Education

 The House of Representatives

-Article II, Sections 1 of the U.S. Constitution states:
+Article I, Section 1 of the U.S. Constitution states:

 The executive Power shall be vested